 Okay.
 I had a little plotbunny bore its way through my head until I could ignore it no longer.
-The story will converge from my own fanfiction Lightning Dragon's Roar at the end of Chapter 31.
+The story will diverge from my own fanfiction Lightning Dragon's Roar at the end of Chapter 31.

 For those of you that have been reading Lightning Dragon's Roar, know that I will still keep updating it.
 I've always enjoyed writing that story out, but I should be able to juggle these two easily.